|Trade and GDP Growth after WWII|

 This application will lead to higher U.S. protection and counter-retaliation by other countries.

-Equal access appears to be measured by U.S. trade deficit with a foreign country, Japan being the foremost in mind.
+Equal access appears to be measured by U.S. trade deficit with a foreign country.

 Large bilateral trade deficits or surpluses may be the result of currency manipulation.

-The imposition of new tariffs on countries not satisfying the equal access requirement would trigger counter-retaliation which would close markets for U.S. exporters.
-This is a result directly opposite to the intended purpose of opening the foreign markets.
+The imposition of new tariffs on countries not satisfying the equal access requirement would trigger retaliation which would close markets for U.S. exporters.
+But our trade deficits are so large, the US may not mind foreign retaliation.

 If one country has a large trade surplus vis-à-vis all other countries, it is probably the result of undervaluation of one currency, e.g., Renminbi.